As Kibbutz Be'eri Residents Shift from a Hotel to Hazerim, I Departed America Despite War Escalations for October 7th on Be'eri

 Ten days later, I flew to Israel alone, with the crazy idea of starting a website and interviewing the families of hostages.

-When I sent my article about Itay to Adam, my phone sent me a notification that my website had a click from "Be'eri," and this was how I learned that Adam was himself a survivor, and not from Tel Aviv as I'd previously assumed.
+When I sent my article about Itay to his friend Adam, my phone sent me a notification that my website had a click from "Be'eri," and this was how I learned that Adam was himself an October 7th survivor, and not from Tel Aviv as I'd previously assumed.
 This meant he knew far more people than Itay that had been kidnapped and killed.
 In fact, he knew close to 100 people, a number that only recently grew to 102, with the murder of Carmel Gat, one of the six murdered in Gaza alongside Hersh Goldberg-Polin, Eden Yerushalmi, Ori Danino, Alex Lobanov and Almog Sarusi, whose murders were announced over Labor Day weekend.

 Carmel Gat was well-known after the children were released from Gaza at the end of November, as she had taught the kids held hostage with her yoga and meditation to help them cope with the trauma of captivity.
 This is who she was, both in her life, and apparently inside of the worst hell imaginable for eleven months in a tunnel, so the grief for the Be'eri community has only continued to pile on, seeming to promise nothing but relentlessness.